So Long, Tokyo, and Thanks for All the Fish

 I explore my local surroundings.
 There is an international bar called Hot Bepper, it is thirty seconds away.
 You might think I exaggerate with my walking distances sometimes, but I can actually see the bar from the hostel.
 The bar has its very own table tennis table and is hosting a tournament next week.
 Hot Bepper is also run by the same company that runs the hostels I’ve been staying at.
 I like the pun name too, considering where I am.

 I swing by the nearby Family Mart.
 An occurrence that will never fail to make me smile occurs.
 Staff at a convenience store greeting me through the door, bowing, saying thank you, bowing, and saying goodbye as I leave.
 Back at the hostel, I drink Suntory whisky highballs and write up the two days you’ve just read.
-I plan now to take a hot spring bath in the hostel’s very own hot spring baths; before heading out to the Hot Bepper bar, which will probably be closed on Sundays.
+I plan now to take a hot spring bath in the hostel’s very own hot spring baths; before heading out to the Hot Bepper bar, which will most likely be closed on Sundays.

 Into the Belly of a Whale